donnyroufs/simple-api-backend-ts/README.md

 ## Use without Docker

-_You need to have a Postgres server up and running_ _You need to have node installed_
+_You need to have a Postgres server up and running_
+_You need to have node installed_

 - Clone the repository
 - Run yarn
 - Clone and rename env.example to .env
 - Run yarn dev

+# Todos

+- [ ] Add Tests
+- [ ] Create a base http controller
+- [ ] Create a custom @Body decorator becuase the library does not work well with interceptors
+- [ ] Implement authentication scheme